Bo-Lennart/memory_game/docs/README.md

 ## Minor bugs

 Apart from the above examples, other bugs occured during building the game.
-A couple of minor bugs within the same solution such as misspelling, variables declared inside functions (and therefore could not be accessed globally) cause a lot of bugs here and there.
+A couple of minor bugs within the same "type as mention above" such as misspelling, variables declared inside functions (and therefore could not be accessed globally) cause a lot of bugs here and there.

 ### Mentor feedback